IgorRubinovich/event-emitter-joint/README.md

 - cascade events over chains of joints
 - dynamically add/remove broadcasters just like you would do with listeners

-### Note:
+#### Note:
 - There's currently no way to add a listener to the joint without adding the same listener to the underlying broadcasters, nor I know why anyone would want to do this.

+#### How it works
-How it works: Internally the joint is listening for newListener/removeListener events and adds/removes them to/from broadcasters.
+Internally the joint is listening for newListener/removeListener events and adds/removes them to/from broadcasters.

 ## API